rustamlatypov/cpu-matrix-multiplication/README.md

 ## Remarks

 On some computers the compiler has difficulties producing FMA instructions resulting in rounding errors.

-Rounding errors result in a high error term even though the implementation is correct.
+Since the error term is accumulated though multiple iterations, rounding errors can problems even though the implementation is correct.
 This can be fixed by tweaking the compiler parameters.

 ## Results